 Advance Care Planning involves talking to you and your family and friends about what to expect towards the end of your life.
 The healthcare professionals looking after you will talk to you about your specific needs and wishes, and will ensure they consider your wishes in relation to the treatment they provide to you.
 They will always want to provide treatments where the benefits outweigh the risks.

-The care of the dying relates specifically to
+The care of the dying relates specifically to care in the last days and hours of life.

 When do I need to think about Advance Care Planning?